apache/iceberg/format/spec.md

 *   A **sort direction**, that can only be either `asc` or `desc`
 *   A **null order** that describes the order of null values when sorted.
 Can only be either `nulls-first` or `nulls-last`

-The ability to have multiple source columns is added in V3, with a flag to allow tables in V2 to use this feature.
-For serialization and backward compatibility details, see Appendix C.
+The ability to have multiple source columns was added in V3, whereas previously only a single source column was allowed.
+For serialization details, see Appendix C.

 Order id `0` is reserved for the unsorted order.